kjgaulton/pipelines/ChIP-seq_imbalance/README.md

 ### Results

-Each output file contains some statistics quantifying allelic imbalance at each variant that passes a minimum coverage threshold
+Each output file contains some statistics quantifying allelic imbalance at each variant that passes a minimum coverage threshold (10-fold, by default).

 ```sh
 head MAFB_HI_87_imbalance.txt